Knowledge Hub

 What are the tax implications?

-Transferors that are corporate entities may be liable for corporation tax on any UK chargeable gain that arises on the disposal of the shares.
+Transferors that are corporate entities may be liable for corporation tax on any UK chargeable gain that arises on their disposal of the shares.
 Individual transferors may be liable for capital gains tax if they make a profit on the sale of the shares, unless they are eligible for tax reliefs such as entrepreneurs’ relief, gift hold-over relief, or rollover relief.

-Transferees that are part of an Enterprise Investment Scheme (EIS) or Seed Enterprise Investment Scheme (SEIS) can delay, reduce or eliminate capital gains tax.
-Enterprise Investment Schemes can delay or reduce applicable capital gains tax if a gain is used to buy unlisted shares in companies approved for EIS.
 Seed Enterprise Investment Schemes can allow a party to pay no capital gains tax on a gain of up to £100,000 if you use a gain to buy new shares in small early-stage companies approved for SEIS.

 About our expert